yasmeenkot/cis376APIs/README.md

 For restAPI3, include the id of the tweet to test: http://localhost:5000/tweets/id

 For restAPI4, include the screen_name of the user to test: http://localhost:5000/tweets/screen_name

-After testing with Postman, stop running of the current Python file before running and testing the next one